opauloh/docker-mastery-for-nodejs-main/README.md

 ### Tips

+- Node is single threaded by default, which means that by default, it won't take advantage of servers with multiple CPUs.
+This can be solved with containers replicas. (start with 1-2 replicas per CPU).
+- Don't use multiple replicas in unit tests in CI, because it's harder to test.
+For integration tests it's good to run with multiple replicas because we can catch errors in our application that only happens when using multiple replicas.
 - Low ports (80, 90, etc) requires user root to run (by default), ports like 3000 or 4000 works, so intead of using 80, use 3000, or 8080, and so on.
 - When building multistage environments, it's tempting to use npm remove dev dependencies, but don't use it because it will increase the size of the image (Even if you check after the image is done the size is small inside the container, but the image will be greater because it will consider all the space it needs to store the dependencies).
 This is called image bloat, where the image is bigger than it needs to be, because the final image is small, but the intermediate layers are big.
 - We can copy `package-lock.json` with `*` which means it will copy if is there, but won't fail if it's not there.